KaustubhK94/MCP_agentic/README.md

-## Cause similarity is not the same as relevance.
+## Cause similarity is not the same as relevance!

 > An MCP-powered travel planning agent that persistently remembers user searches,
 > separates exploration from decisions, and engineers context instead of relying